Christina And Tarek El Moussa Remain Amicable While Filming ‘Flip Or Flop’

 A post shared by Christina El Moussa (@christinaelmoussa) on

-According to Hollywood Life, Christina and Tarek El Moussa have found it to be awkward while taping Flip or Flop.
+According to Hollywood Life, Christina and Tarek El Moussa have found it awkward while taping Flip or Flop.
 The couple has felt weird vibes from the crew, which has changed the feel of the entire show.
 While it may get better as the next few weeks go on, things have taken an awkward turn for the couple.
 Christina and Tarek have decided to remain amicable through it all despite reports they have had a lot of drama between them during the separation.
 Flip or Flop has been high on their list of things to cherish, second only to their two small children.
-There are reportedly only a handful of shows left to film and after that, their television career may be over.
+There are reportedly only a handful of shows left to film, and after that, their television career may be over.

 Rumors of Christina El Moussa struggling to save her brand have been circulating since the separation was announced.
-There was reportedly a high chance that Flip or Flop was going to be renewed for another season but that is before the police call was released and the separation announced.
+There was reportedly a high chance that Flip or Flop was going to be renewed for another season, but that was before the release of the police call and the announcement of their separation.
 Tarek El Moussa filed for divorce in January, but it wasn’t anything scandalous.
-It really appears the two have been working together to make things easier on themselves, though accusations of some jealousy have flown.
+It really appears the two have been working together to make things easier on themselves, though accusations of some jealousy have surfaced.
 El Moussa seemed to be uncomfortable with Christina dating Gary Anderson, despite the fact that he allegedly had a small fling with the former nanny back in November.
 While things are likely less than perfect between the Flip or Flop couple, it isn’t nearly as bad as some would like to believe.

 #ThursdayVibes ✨ #nofilter and happy ????